donnellop/shelf-space-calculator/README.md

 # shelf-space-calculator
 A calculator to allocate library shelf space, as informed by historic subclass expansion, using Alma Analytics reports and space measurements

-Based on the provided Python code, I will draft a README file for your GitHub repository.
-This file will include sections such as the project title, description, installation instructions, usage, and other relevant information.

 ### README.md

 ```markdown